nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Updating a person : `update`

-Searches for a contact that is stored in the FABook and updates its contact information.
+Updates the information of a contact stored in the FABook.

-Format: `update INDEX n/NAME [p/PHONE_NUMBER] [a/ADDRESS] [nw/NETWORTH] [mt/TIME] [d/description]...`
+Format: `update INDEX [n/NAME] [p/PHONE_NUMBER] [a/ADDRESS] [nw/NETWORTH] [mt/TIME] [d/description]...`

 :bulb: **Note:**
 Parameters not provided will stay unchanged.

-* Edits the person with the provided name.
+* Edits the person with the provided index.
+* The index is the index of the person in the currently displayed list.
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
 * INDEX needs to be a current index in the person list

 Examples:
-*  `update 2 n/John Doe p/91234567 a/21 Lower Kent Ridge Rd` Updates the phone number and address of the `John Doe` to be `91234567` and `21 Lower Kent Ridge Rd` respectively.
+*  `update 2 p/91234567 a/21 Lower Kent Ridge Rd` Updates the phone number and address of the second person on the displayed list to be `91234567` and `21 Lower Kent Ridge Rd` respectively.

 :white_check_mark: **Tip:**
 Input shortcut: `u` can be used in place of `update`.